|Skinned rat. Oh.|

-After a tour of the bay with many war related historical buildings (more of those later too), the two sampans made their way to the shoreline where once we navigated a stairway we were on the street of the quaint town of Sa Dec where we had two stops of interest…one, the historic site of the aristocratic home filmed in the controversial Vietnamese made movie which we watched on the ship, The Lover (more on that later), and the fascinating Sa Dec Market.
+After a tour of the bay with many war related historical buildings (more of those later too), the two sampans made their way to the shoreline where once we navigated a stairway we were on the street of the quaint town of Sa Dec where we had two stops of interest, one, the historic site of the aristocratic home filmed in the controversial Vietnamese made movie which we watched on the ship, The Lover (more on that later), and two, the fascinating Sa Dec Market.

 No doubt, it was sweltering in the high heat and humidity which had been the case during each and every tour.
-We were fine with that, having spent most of our time in hot humid climates over these past years.
+We were fine with that, having spent most of our time in hot, humid climates over these past years.

 |Fish heads commonly used in Asian cooking.|

 The time spent walking was more noticeable than the humid heat.
-We’d hoped to attend the afternoon tour to visit a small factory in yet another village but after the several hours on my feet in the morning, we chose to stay behind.
+We’d hoped to attend the afternoon tour to visit a small factory in yet another village, but after the several hours on my feet in the morning, we chose to stay behind.

 |Chickens and parts.|